 In Luxembourg, there’s no motorway toll payment system in place.
-This could have been another expense to consider if you are a frequent traveler or a commuter.
-Unleaded gasoline costs around €1,27 per litre, whereas diesel will cost you about €1,13 per litre.
+This could have been another expense to consider if you are a frequent traveller or a commuter.
+Unleaded gasoline costs around €1,27 per litre, whereas diesel, will cost you about €1,13 per litre.

 Note that if you wish to import your own car from the UK, you may find it a struggle to park if it’s on the large size.
 Parking spaces are limited, traffic jams are also a frequent affair, so consider driving a nippy and small vehicle to avoid unnecessary stress on the road, especially if you intend to reside in the capital city.